-On an ongoing basis, our equity exposures are reviewed by senior management, including the Firmwide Risk Committee.
+On an ongoing basis, our equity exposures are reviewed by senior management and the Firmwide Risk Committee.

-Other critical components of our risk management processes and procedures include setting limits (such as balance sheet limits) and our discipline of marking substantially all of our equity investments to current market levels, verified by our independent control and support functions.
+Other critical components of our risk management processes and procedures include setting limits (such as balance sheet limits) and our discipline of marking substantially all of our equity investments to current market levels, verified by our independent risk oversight and control functions.